 Violet Crown Cinema 434 W 2nd St. This indie movie theater has vegan snacks like avocado spring rolls, tofu lettuce wraps, a beet falafel wrap, noodle salads, popcorn and drinks you can get at the concession bar before the movie.
 You can also park at their garage for free for 4 hours.

 ThunderCloud Subs- Multiple locations including 903 West 12th St and 1608 Lavaca The Veggie Delight is one of my favorite sandwiches in town.
 I never knew hummus and guacamole would work so well together.
-The nada chicken is not vegan There has been controversy but the bread is vegan according to both the people I talked to at Thundercloud and the New World Bakery where they get their bread
+There has been controversial but the bread is vegan according to both the people I talked to at Thundercloud and the New World Bakery where they get their bread

 Soup Peddler, 12th & Lamar healthy smoothies and soups and a few salads.
 There are always vegan options